sfigg/commercialization-public/design/device-experiences/OEM-highly-secure.md

 ms.prod: windows-hardware
 ms.technology: windows-oem
 ---
-# Standards for a secure Windows 10 device
+# Standards for a highly secure Windows 10 device
 These standards are for general purpose desktops, laptops, tablets, 2-in-1’s, mobile workstations, and desktops.
 This page applies specifically and uniquely for **Windows 10 version 1709, Fall Creators Update**.
 Windows enterprse security features light up when you meet or exceed these standards and your device is able to provide a highly secure experience.

 ## Hardware